All-Nooie/All_Nooie_Wiki/docs/game-vision/game-theme.md

 # Game Theme

 The game theme is based on the Banjo-Kazooie.
-A collectathon based platformer game with the goal focusing on exploring the world and helping others by completing quests while attaining appropriate collectibles to progress through the game.
+A collectathon based platformer game with the goal focusing on exploring the world and completing quests in each world while attaining appropriate collectibles to progress through the game.

-**Predefined cutscene at the inital stage (can be changed to adapt to a different storyline):**

-The main characters BK will live a peaceful life in their village with their friends (as in Spiral Mountains).
-Suddenly, a witch with a evil plan attacks their village master in the neighour village (as in Isle o' Hags).
-The witch found the formula to gain immortality by sucking the life force of the living beings and so, she attacks the village master to gain a maximum amount of life force.
-BK has completed several adventures in the past and so, a certain character comes to inform BK for getting help and they decide to start their journey.

-**Predefined cutscene at the final stage (can be changed to adapt to a different storyline):**
+**The following are the list of some pre-defined elements provided for starting idea and can be changed to adapt to a different storyline.**

-The main characters BK will reach the lair in which the life force sucking machine is being used and the immortality potion was being invented by the witch.
-There BK has to fight with the witch and restore the village master back to life by releasing the life force.
-Once the final boss is defeated, a final post ending cutscene of BK with their friends enjoying in a beach will be shown and the game will end.
+**Pre-Defined BK Village:**

+This is the village in which BK lives their peaceful life.
+The environmet will have their friends house and a community of people , and will be different from Spiral Mountain.
+This village features shops, houses, and a kingdom for their village master as in Paper Mario.

+**Pre-Defined Cutscene at the start of the game:**

+A similar cutscene as in Banjo-Kazooie for starting the game journey.
+The main characters' sister will be kidnapped by a witch for acquiring her beauty.
+The witch lives in a substantially distanced place in which her lair is present.
+Note that the lair is present outside of the BK's village and so they have to step outside of their village to proceed further.

+**Hub World:**

+Once BK steps outside the village, there will be hub world introduction, starting with a cutscene of introducing the hub world common environments.
+It is upto to the user of the engine to design how the hub-world should be.

-**Game Progress:**
+**Game Worlds:**

-The idea for the person using this engine is to come up with different theme-based worlds each having interesting quests to solve.
-It is upto the game designer to decide on whether the worlds should be independent or inter-connected or a certain thing to collect and so on.
-(It's kinda Luffy crew's goal is to reach One Piece, but the actual progress in each island is what makes the story interesting)
+Hub world will connect with each worlds and the player should progress through each worlds one by one to finally reach the access to the lair.
+There will be a certain collectible that acts as a key which has to be collected for accessing other worlds.

+**World Design:**

+It is upto to the engine user to design the worlds based on different themes.
+The goal is to make the player collect some certain collectible by immersing them in the quest journey and explorative mind.